walicar/shmup/doc/game_design.md

 		- exactly the same as jet_sprite but shows hurtbox
 	- jet_bullet: Projectile
 	- jet_beam: Projectile
-	- ~~jet_bomb: Projectile~~
-      - the screen will have a green overlay to represent the bomb exploding
 - Grunt - 100hp, basic unit type that shoots bullets in the direction of the player
 	- grunt_sprite: Sprite
 	- enemy_bullet: Projectile